 Women’s Olympic Soccer

 It’s a lot less complicated on the women’s side, since there is less history and because when Olympic women’s soccer began, FIFA simply didn’t care as much about the women’s World Cup.

-The first women’s Olympic tournament was held in 1996, and the United States has won gold four of the six times since, highlighted by three straight in 2004, 2008 and 2012.
+The first women’s Olympic tournament was held in 1996, and the United States won gold four of the first six times, highlighted by three straight in 2004, 2008 and 2012.
 However, the U.S. did not medal in 2016; they were knocked out in the quarterfinals on PKs.
 Germany defeated Sweden in the final, 2-1.